opensafely/documentation/docs/ehrql-new-tutorial-2a.md

     * `sex` must be one of a specific set of values

 !!! todo
-    Fix up the example dates to be first of month.

-!!! todo
     Add any constraints for `prescriptions`.

 Again, we can look up the same information on data types and constraints